 Yoshikien Garden

 The Yoshikien Garden features three different styles of Japanese gardening: the moss garden, the seasonal flower garden, and the tea garden.
-Located near Isuien, this garden offers a serene refuge, especially as it is less crowded than other attractions in the city.
+Located near Isuien, this garden offers a serene refuge, especially since it is less crowded than other attractions in the city.

 Temples and shrines of Nara